 4> Tfirst-RS = 0 and TRS-proc= 0

-2> else if the time between the latest PDCCH ordered RACH preamble transmission on the target cell and starting to execute cell switch towards the target cell is not more than 160 ms.
+2> else if the time between the latest PDCCH ordered RACH preamble transmission on the target cell and starting to execute cell switch towards the target cell is not more than 160 ms

 3> Tfirst-RS = 0 and TRS-proc= 0

-1> else:
+1> else

 2> Tfirst-RS is the time to the first SSB transmission on the target cell after TRRC + TEvent_DU + Tmeasure + TCLTM-RRC-processing + TLTM-processing.

 2> TRS-proc = 2 ms.

 - TLTM-IU is the interruption uncertainty during CLTM cell switch.

 - For RACH-based CLTM cell switch, TCLTM-IU is the interruption uncertainty in acquiring the first available PRACH occasion in the new cell.
 TCLTM-IU can be up to the summation of SSB to PRACH occasion association period and 10 ms. SSB to PRACH occasion associated period is defined in the table 8.1-1 of TS 38.213 [3].